Fall & Fire Prevention

 Give Space Heaters Space

-- Keep them at least three feet (one meter) away from anything that can burn, including you.
+- Keep them at least three feet away from anything that can burn, including you.

 - Unplug heaters when you shut them off, leave home, or go to bed.